dustingetz/dustingetz.github.io/pages/I'm Dustin Getz, digital citizen.md

-- I am the founder of [Hyperfiddle](https://www.hyperfiddle.net/), a hyper-converged programming playground for digital natives to program their lives, powered by applied computer science.
+- I am the founder of [Hyperfiddle](https://www.hyperfiddle.net/), a hyper-converged programming playground for building UIs, powered by applied computer science.
+We exist to let digital natives program their business and lives, without drowning in complexity.
 - I designed [Electric Clojure](https://github.com/hyperfiddle/electric), an experimental programming language specialized for ultra-dynamic stateful apps like word processors, spreadsheets, and IDEs.
 - In the evenings I practice vibraphone and work through math books.
 I also run 30 miles per week and have for 10 years.
 	- ![2016-vibraphone.jpg](../assets/2016-vibraphone_1677511165637_0.jpg){:height 358, :width 257}